rlynjb/dailylift/README.md

 # whats next
 - read about serverless functions and deploy
 - deploy latest changes
-- read nuxtjs and vuejs best practices
+- read nuxtjs and vuejs best practices (create utils, composables, etc)
+- learn how to tie up typescript with data calls on netlify functions
 - clean up code or organize

 # dailylift